grafana/plugin-tools/docusaurus/docs/how-to-guides/data-source-plugins/error-handling-in-data-source-plugins.md

 ## Common error scenarios

-Here are some examples of situations where you might want to display an error to the user.
+Here are some examples of situations in data source plugins where you might want to display an error to the user.

 ### Invalid query response